Ann had an appointment with Dr. Curtis Gordon, principal of the Woodside Academy.

 "It may relieve your mind to know that your parents know I'm here.
 They even think it might be a good idea.
 See you next week.
 Oh, and don't cut school that day or I'll fetch you."

-She got in the car, which Turner finally noticed was a Jaguar Racing Green XKR convertible, with dove leather seats, waved cheerfully, and drove away.
+She got in the car, which Pol finally noticed was a Jaguar Racing Green XKR convertible, with dove leather seats, waved cheerfully, and drove away.

 Ann left the Jag with Tom Rivera and ported home from his garage in time to receive her litter patrol assignments.
 There were only a few, and, after the last (a spell designed to bring back a wayward lover had instead created a loop in a one-way traffic grid that kept the caster's ex-lover driving in circles from morning rush hour until just after 2:00 PM, when Ann interrupted it) she looked around.
-She was near the coast, south of San Francisco, between San Gregorio and Santa Cruz.
+She was on the coast, in Santa Cruz.
 She had a number of things to think over and she decided to walk home, at least part way.
+She teleported north and a little east.

 She was in one of the rougher stretches of the Santa Cruz mountains where sunny rocky ridges separated cool fog-haunted valleys.
 Humans had acted to safeguard some of the original beauty of the land.
 The boundaries of Big Basin Redwoods State Park, Cascade Ranch State Park, Butano State Park, Pescadaro County Park and Portola State Park were within a ten mile circle of each other.